vector-js/vector/website/content/svg/_index.md

 ## Scripting

 It is common to extend the functionality of SVG documents by adding scripting to make them interactive.
 This section demonstrates how to use vanilla Javascript and Web APIs to create, manipulate, and add interactivity to SVG elements.
-There are many libraries and frameworks to help with this very thing.
-This library [vector.js](/) is one of them.
+In additiona to vanilla javascript, there are many libraries and frameworks to help with scripting SVG .

+- Vanilla Javascript
+- Vector.js*
+- D3
+- Svg.js

+*Vector.js is the library used to make the SVGs on this page interactive.

 ### Creating SVG Elements